Taming-the-BEAST/SCOTTI-Tutorial/README.md

 Python ([https://www.python.org](https://www.python.org)) is an interpreted programming language that is often used to write scripts for processing text files.
 We will use two Python scripts during the tutorial.
 Both scripts should work with Python 2.7.x and Python 3.x.
 There is also a third, optional, script that makes use of the `graph-tool` package to produce a better looking figure.

 Python should already be installed on most Mac OS X or Linux systems.
+Both graphviz and graph-tool are available on Homebrew, and graphviz can also be installed using `apt-get` on Linux systems.

 ----